 In 2017, the manufactured housing industry shipped 92,891 manufactured homes according to data published by the U.S. Census Bureau, the Institute for Building Technology and Safety ("IBTS") and the Manufactured Housing Institute ("MHI").
-Total annualized manufactured home shipments during the first half of 2018 increased to approximately 102,000, which remains well below the average annual shipments totaling approximately 350,000 between 1994 and 1999.
+Total annualized manufactured home shipments in 2018 increased to approximately 96,500.
+In 2019, according to MHI and the Census Bureau, manufactured housing shipments were approximately 94,600, which remains well below the average annual shipments totaling approximately 350,000 between 1994 and 1999.